classic-o/nova-media-library/README.md

           ->isHidden()
 ```

-You can limit files by type (Labels of types from configuration file).
+You can limit the selection of files by type (Labels of types from configuration file).
 ```php
 MediaField::make('Image')
           ->withTypes(['Image', 'Video'])